Zanphar/shc/README.md

 shc itself is not a compiler such as cc, it rather encodes and encrypts a shell script and generates C source code with the added expiration capability.
 It then uses the system compiler to compile a stripped binary which behaves exactly like the original script.
 Upon execution, the compiled binary will decrypt and execute the code with the shell -c option.

+# Easier, faster and more simple apporach
+**Execute;** sudo apt update && sudo apt install --assume-yes gcc shc

+The above was execurted on a Chromebook with Chrome OS; it worked without any issues or problems that have been observed.

 ## Install

 ```bash